metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/01-auction.md

 ### AuctionData

 This is the core data representing an auction in this program.
-It contains (almost) all of the configuration representing an auction.
+It contains (almost) all the configuration representing an auction.
 You'll notice that it has a `token_mint` field which means any spl_token can be used as the base mint for an auction, so you can bid in any currency!
 It also keeps track of a few other goodies, so let's break them down one by one:

 `last_bid`: Every time someone bids, this is set.
 Useful for doing math with the gap time feature.